 - adequate information [for example full name, address, date of birth, NHS number, a form of ID, etc.] so that your identity can be verified and your information located.
 A fee of up to £50 may be charged for photocopying records.

 - an indication of what information you are requesting to enable us to locate this in an efficient manner.

-To access your health records under the Data Protection Act please contact:
+To access your own health records please contact:

 The Access to Health Records Service

 The Freedom of Information Act 2000 (FOI) gives the public a general right of access to all types of recorded non-personal information held by public authorities, including the NHS.
 The Act sets out exemptions from that right and places a number of obligations on public authorities.
 We will deal with all requests in accordance with the Freedom of Information Act Code of Practice.

 You can seek any non-personal recorded information that you think we may hold.